 “These classes are a great way for managers to make time to reflect on their managerial philosophies, and how these philosophies may play out for better or worse.
 Academics would be likely to find this type of evidence and literature-based managerial training to be both more persuasive and more appealing than most management training.
 I found myself bringing back concepts and discussing them with my senior management team to help us develop and improve our center.
 The course values and respects both managers and staff as whole human beings, who want to be productive, useful, and constantly growing professionally and personally.
 I would add that I also enjoyed getting to discuss these issues with people facing similar challenges and working within a common set of opportunities and constraints.”

 You deserve a healthy work life.

-This series provides insight, evidence and a community of professional peers to make it easier.
+This leadership series provides insight, evidence and a community of professional peers to help promote health in your life.

 Meet Katherine Sanders

 She holds a BS, MS and PhD in Industrial and Systems Engineering from UW-Madison, specializing in human factors and sociotechnical systems.